dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

-The producer of `ManagedHost.dll` needs to ensure that `ManagedHost.dll` is compatible with the dependencies specified in the main application's deps.json, since those dependencies are put on the TPA list when the runtime is started.
+The producer of `ManagedHost.dll` needs to ensure that `ManagedHost.dll` is compatible with the dependencies specified in the main application's deps.json, since those dependencies are put on the TPA list during the runtime startup, before `ManagedHost.dll` is loaded.
+This means that `ManagedHost.dll` needs to built against the same or lower version of .NET Core than the app.

 ## Example